vmaryna/public/Front-end_for_the_blogging_site.md

 In modern web development, using a responsive website design framework is crucial for creating sites that look and function well on all devices.

+**What is a responsive website design framework?**

+A responsive website design framework provides a toolkit that helps to build a website that works on all screen sizes and devices, ensuring an adaptive layout.

 **What is the difference between Responsive Web Design and Adaptive Web Design?**

 Responsive web design is flexible and adapts the content for a wider range of devices.
 On the other hand, adaptive web design is optimized for specific device groups using multiple static layouts.